Arman519/RM-Insta-Depo/README.md

 # RM-Insta-Depo

-RM-Insta-Depo is a macro tool for Last Oasis that allows you to deposit your full inventory to selected output location or grab all Input or Output slots from crafting stations.
-This tool was created using [AutoHotkey](https://www.autohotkey.com/).
-For source information, download the corresponding .ahk file.

-# RM-Insta-Depo

 RM-Insta-Depo is a macro tool for Last Oasis, created with [AutoHotkey](https://www.autohotkey.com/), that automates inventory management and crafting station interactions.
 It features a modern UI, recipe search, resolution selector, and auto-clicker.

 ## Features